Iceland's Blue Lagoon: The Ultimate Guide

 Lava Restaurant

-The Blue Lagoon has a top-notch restaurant with a view towards the water.
+The Lava Restaurant is a top-notch restaurant with a view of the water.
 It provides you with the perfect stop for a romantic meal before or after soothing your muscles in the water.
 The restaurant is also suitable for relaxed lunches or family dinners.

-The Lava Restaurant's design is gorgeous and uses the natural lava rocks as decoration.
-The restaurant was built into the lava rock; floor-to-ceiling windows allow diners to view the blue waters.
+The restaurant's design is gorgeous and uses the natural lava rocks as decoration.
+Built into the lava rock, floor-to-ceiling windows allow diners to view the blue waters.

-Although casual clothing is allowed, Lava Restaurant is a little upscale, as expected, at a spa resort, and the prices reflect that.
+As expected at a spa resort, Lava Restaurant is a little upscale, and the prices reflect that.
 Expect to pay a similar amount for your meal as you do for the entry to the lagoon.
 But the food is delicious, so this gourmet treat is worth it for foodies.

 A highly recommended four-course tasting menu is available for the whole table, and a children's menu is also on offer.
-There are some vegetarian options on the menu, too.
-You can get an accompanying wine menu or buy drinks by the glass.
+There are also some vegetarian options on the menu.
+You can purchase an accompanying wine menu or buy drinks by the glass.

 Moss Restaurant at Blue Lagoon Retreat

 High-quality ingredients fill the menu, sourced straight from farmers across Iceland.
-A team of esteemed chefs develops the meals and dedicates themselves to getting to know the producers and the product.
-Each dish is well conceptualized and meticulously executed with the passion of Icelandic volcanism.
+A team of esteemed chefs develops the meals and dedicates itself to getting to know the producers and the product.
+We highly recommend making dinner reservations.

 Spa Restaurant

-If you're enjoying the services provided at The Retreat Spa, then you can also take advantage of the in-house Spa Restaurant for a bite to eat.
+If you're enjoying the services provided at The Retreat Spa, you can also visit the in-house Spa Restaurant for a bite to eat.

-No reservations are needed, and you're invited to dine in your bathrobe or fully clothed.
-The Spa Restaurant is open from 11:30 AM to 9 PM daily.
+No reservations are necessary, and you're invited to dine in your bathrobe or fully clothed.

 The small menu features dishes like smoked salmon, avocado toast, chicken salad, and pancakes with berries and vanilla ice cream.
-Various wines, coffees, hot teas, and hot chocolate are also offered.
+Various wines, coffees, hot teas, and hot chocolate are also available.

 Blue Cafe